 How Much does Underfloor Heating Cost to Install

-Many people have the perception that underfloor heating is incredibly difficult to install.
-Involving huge pipes with lots of digging, often leading to them thinking it will be a costly and stressful process.
-However, with a Wunda Rapid Response® system, this could not be further from the truth.
+Many people have the perception that underfloor heating is difficult to install and would involve high install costs.
+Involving huge pipes with lots of digging, it’s often perceived as a costly and stressful process.
+However, with a Wunda Rapid Response® system, this couldn’t be further from the truth.

 Underfloor Heating Energy Efficiency

 Underfloor heating uses low (35-45 degrees) water temperatures, making it a very eco-friendly system.
 It is the perfect partner for heat pumps as their optimum efficiency is producing water under 50 degrees.

 Underfloor heating systems will cost users around 25% less than radiators to run on average and 60% less than electric floor heating systems.
 When installing a Wunda Rapid Response® system which uses smart controls and zoning the savings can be up to 50%.

 A Wunda Underfloor Heating is arguably the most cost effective way of increasing the value and comfort of your home

 Often customers want the On Demand comfort the moment they step through their front door, so they fit Wunda Rapid Response® all across the ground floor!

 Projects like this 57sqm renovation average from